akasranjan005/ngrok-cheatsheet/README.md

 It is a common problem that developers face that ngrok everytime assigns you a new url whenever you restart ngrok, to avoid this there are two options,
  * Get yourself a paid plan of ngrok, which you can choose from: https://dashboard.ngrok.com/billing/plan
  * You can install `screen` on your server, and run ngrok in the background.

+# Run ngrok on your own domain

+`ngrok http -region=us -hostname=dev.example.com 8000`

+This saves some money, You can  use your own machine at home to host your website.